Skip to main content

 4. Once frontend is loaded: sends action via IPC to renderer

-5. Frontend opens settings with plugin tab and pre-filled package spec
+5. Frontend opens settings with Nodes tab and pre-filled package spec

 6. User confirms installation